 - Keep an eye on areas near trees; pine needles can acidify soil and affect pH if left too long.

-When to do it: Late February to mid-March, before warm-season grasses (Columbia’s best grass type) like Bermuda, Zoysia, or Centipede start greening.
+When to do it: Late February to mid-March, before warm-season grasses (Columbia’s best grass types) like Bermuda, Zoysia, or Centipede start greening.

-Once debris is gone, you’ll spot bare patches or areas that may need repair.
-This also gives your soil a chance to dry out slightly before spring rains.
+Once yard debris is gone, you’ll spot bare patches or areas that may need repair.

 2. Test Your Soil

 Columbia’s soil is a clay-sand mix, sometimes acidic, sometimes slightly alkaline in pockets.
-Testing is crucial because it affects fertilization, lime applications, and which grass type will thrive.
+Testing is crucial because it affects fertilization and lime applications.

 What to do: